davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 As an alternative, you can use the "sfdx force:package:install" command.
 ```

+How do you know which feature to add?
+In this example, it's pretty easy to reason out because of the component name.
+But it's often a process of intelligent trial and error, informed by your knowledge of the platform and the features you _intended_ to use.
+(Keeping in mind that it's quite possible to create an accidental feature dependency!)
+In situations where you had intention to create a feature dependency, you may even need to pursue a sort of binary search process: remove large portions of your metadata, see if a version upload succeeds, and continue to delete and deploy until you find a minimum deployable version.
+Then, add deleted elements back in piece by piece until you find the minimal change that causes the dependency.

+The list of available [features](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm) is in the Salesforce DX Developer Guide.

 > Check out the complete example in the `action-plans` subdirectory in the [repo](https://github.com/davidmreed/Build-Org-Examples/).

 ### Configuration Dependencies: Settings